jywei/coinjar_tracker/README.md

 ### Viewing Price History
 1. Click "View History" for any currency
-2. Browse through paginated price snapshots
-3. View detailed price information including spreads
+2. View detailed price information including spreads

 ### All Price History
-1. Click "View All Price History" from the main page
+1. Click "View All Price History" from the home page
 2. See all captured prices across all currencies
 3. Navigate through pages of historical data